-Standards described in sections 8.3.2 through 8.3.5 below.
-For the purposes of this section, annual loading from the proposed project refers to post-development loads before treatment, as calculated in section 9 of this Volume.
-Stormwater treatment systems shall be designed to achieve at least an 80% reduction of the average annual post-development total suspended solids (TSS) load, or 95% of the average annual post-development TSS load for those proposed projects located within a HUC 12 subwatershed containing an Outstanding Florida Water (OFW) and located upstream of that OFW.
-There is a rebuttable presumption that this standard is met when structural stormwater best management practices (BMPs) are designed to meet the applicable design standards in sections 8.3.2 through 8.3.5 below.
+\Each applicant shall demonstrate, through modeling or calculations as described in Section 9, that their proposed stormwater management system is designed to discharge to the required treatment level based on the performance standards described in Sections 8.3.2 through 8.3.5 below.
+For the purposes of this section, annual loading from the proposed project refers to post-development loads before treatment, as calculated in Section 9 of this volume.
+Stormwater treatment systems shall be designed to achieve at least an 80 percent reduction of the average annual post-development total suspended solids (TSS) load, or 95 percent of the average annual post-development TSS load for those proposed projects located within a HUC 12 sub-watershed containing an Outstanding Florida Water (OFW) and located upstream of that OFW.
+There is a rebuttable presumption that this standard is met when structural stormwater best management practices (BMPs) are designed to meet the applicable design standards in Sections 8.3.2 through 8.3.5 below.\